 - You must permanently close your UST if it doesn't meet the applicable requirements for new or upgraded USTs (except for spill and overfill).

 - You can ask your implementing agency for an extension beyond 12 months, if you provide an assessment that determines whether contamination is present at your site.

 - Your UST can remain temporarily closed without needing an extension granted by the implementing agency if the UST meets the applicable requirements for new or upgraded USTs (except for spill and overfill) and the requirements noted above for temporary closure.

 Closing PermanentlyIf you decide to close your UST permanently, follow these requirements for permanent closure:

 - Notify the implementing agency at least 30 days before you close your UST.

 - Determine if contamination from your UST is present in the surrounding environment.
 If there is contamination, you may have to take corrective action.
 For at least 3 years, keep a record of the actions you take to determine if contamination is present at the site (or you can mail this record to your implementing agency).

 - Either remove the UST from the ground or leave it in the ground.
 In both cases, the tank must be emptied and cleaned by removing all liquids, dangerous vapor levels, and accumulated sludge.
 These potentially very hazardous actions need to be carried out carefully by trained professionals who follow standard safety practices.
 If you leave the UST in the ground, have it filled with a harmless, chemically inactive solid, like sand.
-Beginning on [effective date of rule], your implementing agency may allow closure in place without filling with an inert solid material.
+Beginning on October 13, 2015, your implementing agency may allow closure in place without filling with an inert solid material.